 There are of course hundreds of AirBnB properties available in Amsterdam despite the city cracking down on property owners renting out their apartments.
 I’m afraid there’s simply no way for me to curate all the options however there are a couple of BnB’s that are run more like hotels that I definitely like the look of:

-One of the nicest little restaurants in Amsterdam, Buffet van Odette, has recently opened a couple of rooms in one of the lovliest spots in the city.
+One of the nicest little restaurants in Amsterdam, Buffet van Odette, has recently opened a couple of rooms in one of the loveliest spots in the city.
 And the rooms (one with canal views) designed by some of Amsterdam’s best stylists, look dreamy.
 Rolling out of bed and into the restaurant for their infamous truffle cheese omelette would be the perfect start to a romantic weekend.

-Another wonderful-looking, newly-opened set of rooms is available at a unique farmhouse in the East of the city called Vergulden Eenhorn or Gilded Unicorn (yes, wow).
-This gorgeous spot in a building that dates back to 1702, offers the best of the Dutch countryside in the heart of the city and has been turned into a lovely restaurant and cafe serving seasonal food and a brand new set of rooms.
+Another wonderful-looking, set of rooms is available at a unique farmhouse in the East of the city called Vergulden Eenhorn or Gilded Unicorn (yes, wow).
+This gorgeous spot in a building that dates back to 1702, offers the best of the Dutch countryside in the heart of the city and has been turned into a lovely restaurant and cafe serving seasonal food alongside a set of rooms.
 The farmhouse is popular with locals for events and weddings which is not surprising as its a stunning spot.
 Farrow and Ball eat your heart out.

 best Houseboats in amsterdam

 Last, but most certainly not least, why not immerse yourself into city life with the ultimate Amsterdam experience by staying on a houseboat.
 These are usually much more “house” than “boat” – we’re talking full floating apartments with under-floor heating, baths and luxury amenities.
 Not only does it offer a unique and captivating experience, you can often end up with far more space than a hotel room and with views that not even the most luxurious 5 star can compete with.